 Another example where Logikcull is having an impact on our society is litigation.
 To us, litigation can be a means to affect positive change (see this blog post about how Logikcull helped to save an endangered species of wolves) and it allows people of all means to get access to justice.
 Getting access to justice also means being able to afford litigation.
 One of the biggest costs to litigation is paying professionals to sift through the data (i.e. discovery or e-discovery).
 Logikcull uses technology and a carefully designed interface to make this easy, fast, and affordable.
 This empowers our customers access to justice, and also save a ton of money - in some cases, millions of dollars are saved by using Logikcull.
 For a business, the cost savings can be pumped back into the business for growth, employee benefits, and more.

 This is why we do what we do.
 And the positive team-focused engineering culture at Logikcull makes working on these massive problems even more rewarding.
 If this is something you would like to be a part of, we’d love to hear from you.

 Our current stack includes: Rails, Backbone + Marionette, MySQL, MongoDB, and Elasticsearch, all running in AWS.

 - You are able to take a design/proposal and carry it through to a thoughtful and polished end result with good test coverage

-- You will support our amazing Customer Success team in helping diagnose/explain user-reported bugs and fix existing bugs
+- You will support our amazing Customer Success team in helping diagnose/explain user-reported bugs and improve existing code

 - You will review code written by other engineers and provide useful and honest feedback